Erik3010/finite-state-machine-designer/README.md

 - [ ] Save the design to the local storage
 - [ ] Load the design from the local storage
-- [ ] Create arrow from any space in canvas
+- [ ] Create an arrow from any space in the canvas

 ## Credit